Life Insurance for Ex and Current Smokers

 - Gum and Nicotine patches: Using nicotine gum or a nicotine patch is enough evidence that you are trying to quit the habit.
 This can be considered by the company as a plus point when determining if you should be considered a smoker.
 At the same time, it can work against you if it may concern the insurance company.
 Cigarettes, smokeless tobacco, nicotine patches, gums, and other tobacco products deliver nicotine in the body.
 Nicotine increases the risk of developing heart disease and doesn’t sit well with insurance companies.

 Will I pay higher premiums if I am a tobacco user?

 Tobacco users usually pay higher premiums compared to non-users.
 This is because people who use tobacco are more likely to die at an earlier age as opposed to those who don’t.
 Over one-fifth of the total number of deaths in the U.S is as a result of tobacco use.
 This figure is higher than the combined total deaths due to car accidents, murder, and AIDs.

 But the fact that you are labeled as a tobacco user doesn’t mean that you will be entitled to higher premiums forever.
 If you quit using tobacco for a year and take a medical exam, your insurance company could re-assess your situation and reduce the premiums.

 Questions that you will have to answer

-You will have to provide full information about whether you are a current tobacco user, whether you quit using tobacco in the last year, or the exact year which you quit using tobacco.
-Some companies will charge higher premiums if you admit having been a tobacco user.
+You will have to provide full information about whether you are a current tobacco user, whether you quit using tobacco in the last year, or the exact year in which you quit using tobacco.
+Some companies will charge higher premiums if you admit to having been a tobacco user.
 Some require you not to have used any tobacco product for not less than 5 years before they consider you for a non-tobacco rate.